 The program will support electric vehicle charging infrastructure deployment in parking areas intended for public use.
 Parking areas can be privately or publicly owned and operated.

-The program will support electric vehicle charging infrastructure deployment at workplaces.
-Workplaces are defined as a location where employees perform duties related to a job.
-For the purpose of the program, the charging infrastructure will be installed in parking locations primarily used by the employees during working hours (may be open to public outside of working hours).
+The program will support zero-emission infrastructure deployment at workplaces.
+A workplace is defined as a location where employees perform duties related to a job.
+For the purpose of the program, the charging or hydrogen refuelling infrastructure must be primarily used by the employees.

-Charging infrastructure installations in a private residence even if a business is registered at the same address, are not included in this Category.
+Charging or hydrogen refueling infrastructure installations at a private residence even if a business is registered at the same address, are not included in this category.

 How much can you receive?

-The maximum funding per type of charging station is as follows:
+The maximum funding per type of infrastructure is as follows:

 |Level 2 (208 / 240 V) connectors||3.3kW to 19.2kW||Up to 50% of total project costs, to a maximum of $5,000 per connectorFootnote *|

 |Fast charger||20kW to 49kW||Up to 50% of total project costs, to a maximum of $15,000 per fast-charger|

 |Fast charger||50kW and above||Up to 50% of total project costs, to a maximum of $50,000 per fast-charger|